noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 10/4/2022 It's weeks that my work, wireless internet service provider, is under DDOS in one of my internet access, in Interxion Madrid. **Francesca** in her crew of terrorism, got a couple of hackers.
 One from Sardinia is very known and expert and resell his ddos net to Francesca to attach my little work.

+- 10/4/2022 14:30 Francesca affirm that she has got suicide a lot of people following her program of human trade.
+This program of human trade is the same that have seen death two mans from Genoa that I've known in my life.
+The same program is the one applied to myself, and is classified as number "9".